dentarg/auth0-blog/_posts/2017-09-26-rxjs-advanced-tutorial-with-angular-web-speech-part-2.markdown

   }
 ```

 Here we're _creating_ a custom observable.
-This observable uses the [RxJS timer operator](http://reactivex.io/documentation/operators/timer.html).
+This observable uses the [RxJS `timer` operator](http://reactivex.io/documentation/operators/timer.html).
 It emits the first value after `0` seconds, and then emits subsequent values every `50` milliseconds.

 > **Note:** We want to emit values often to make the animation of our progress bar reasonably smooth in the browser.

-The [RxJS takeUntil operator](http://reactivex.io/documentation/operators/takeuntil.html) discards any items emitted by our timer observable after a second observable (passed as a parameter) emits or terminates.
-This way, we can end our timer observable once a certain amount of time has elapsed.
-In this case, we'll run our first timer observable until a second one has run for `2800`ms. This way, the `progress$` observable emits values from 0 to 49.
+The [RxJS `takeUntil` operator](http://reactivex.io/documentation/operators/takeuntil.html) discards any items emitted by our `timer` observable after a second observable (passed as a parameter) emits or terminates.
+This way, we can end our `timer` observable once a certain amount of time has elapsed.
+In this case, we'll run our first `timer` observable until a second one has run for `2850`ms. This way, the `progress$` observable runs for long enough to emit values from 0 to 49.
 We'll work with these values when we _subscribe_ to the `progress$` observable.

 #### Get Pronoun and Set Up Submit